 Tequila is another liquor that will work well with a decanter with clean lines for the same reason as the gin.
-Decanting tequila takes away some of the stings from this intense liquor.
+Decanting tequila takes away some of the strings from this intense liquor.
 Add intensity to your tequila with this raging bull decanter.
-Speak of keeping with tradition.

 A beautifully-weighted decanter is a perfect choice for the brute strength that whiskey wants to portray.
 Clean, bold lines paired work best for this liquor.

 Novelty and designed decanters can be used to serve whiskey and its other forms (bourbon, scotch, and rye) because the rich color of these liquors needs no masking and refracting to make it look more enticing.
-Another very good addition to your office or home bar is this globe-shaped decanter which can be used for any liquor.
+Another excellent addition to your office or home bar is this globe-shaped decanter, which you can use for any liquor.

-Vodka works well with decanters with thick walls and base, especially if you chilled the vodka before decanting it.
-It is best to chill the decanter, too, before filling it.
+Vodka works well with decanters with thick walls and base, mostly if you chilled the vodka before decanting it.
+It is best to refrigerate the decanter, too, before filling it.
 Choose a thick glass also when serving vodka as the thin glass may break when chilled through.

 Limit Your Lead Exposure

 - Before using or washing your new crystalware, conduct a lead test.
-This kit can be used to test lead from glassware, toys, paint, and plumbing.
+You can use this kit to test lead from glassware, toys, paint, and plumbing.

 - Vinegar leaches out the lead.
 Soak your new crystal decanter and glasses with vinegar for 24 hours.

 There are alternative decanters that we can use without jeopardizing our health.
-Borosilicate crystal decanters are a good alternative as it has the beauty of leaded crystals without the sting of fear of lead contamination.
-Another is to choose decanters that have less than 10% lead content in it.
+Borosilicate crystal decanters are an excellent alternative as it has the beauty of leaded crystals without the sting of fear of lead contamination.
+Another is to choose decanters that have less than 10% lead content in them.
 But the best solution is to limit unnecessary exposure to lead as we expose ourselves to it more than we ever know.